The Our Land and Water Symposium has now sold out, but we welcome you to sign up for the wait list using the form above.

 Mike Taitoko is an advocate for Māori economic development and the use of digital technologies to drive transformational change.
 Mike’s tech company has been visualizing land-use and freshwater impacts alongside cultural data to work out how water quality can be improved through land practice and collaboration.
 His work aims to improve outcomes for Māori in health, education, culture, identity, social and environmental wellbeing.
 Mike is of Maniapoto descent and is an Edmund Hillary Fellow.

 Mandy Bell farms Criffel Station in Wanaka, a deer breeding and finishing farm and an agritourism destination.
-She is also an agribusiness advisor and director of AgResourced, and has been in veterinary practice for 25 years, with a focus on integrating science into farm management practices.
+She is a company founder, investor and director, and has been in veterinary practice for 25 years.
+Her focus is integrating science and technology into farm management practices and creating roadmaps to deliver on visions.
 She is chair of the Upper Clutha Lakes Trust Freshwater Improvement Fund programme, and chair of Passion to Profit, the deer industry productivity improvement programme.

 Bruce Thorrold is the ‘end user' theme leader for research in Our Land and Water's Future Landscapes research theme.
 He has been a strategy and investment leader at DairyNZ since 2001, and before that he worked in soil science and catchment management.